nodejs/node/COLLABORATOR_GUIDE.md

 ### Involving the TSC

-Collaborators may opt to elevate pull requests or issues to the [TSC][] for discussion by assigning the `tsc-review` label or @-mentioning the `@nodejs/tsc` GitHub team.
+Collaborators may opt to elevate pull requests or issues to the [TSC][].
 This should be done where a pull request:

 - is labeled `semver-major`, or
 - has a significant impact on the codebase, or
 - is inherently controversial, or
 - has failed to reach consensus amongst the Collaborators who are actively participating in the discussion.

+Assign the `tsc-review` label or @-mention the `@nodejs/tsc` GitHub team if you want to elevate an issue to the [TSC][].
+Do not use the GitHub UI on the right hand side to assign to `@nodejs/tsc` or request a review from `@nodejs/tsc`.

 The TSC should serve as the final arbiter where required.